 I hope you enjoy this Free Pattern and helpful hints tutorial :) If you make your own Quilted Recipe Binder Cover I would love to see it!!!
-You can add it to my Flickr Group here or send me a picture at firstname.lastname@example.org.
+You can add to social media with #happyquiltingwithmc, send me a picture at email@example.com, or add it to my Flickr Group.
 I hope you just love making your own as much as I loved making this one!!!
 They are fast to make and would make wonderful gifts!!!
 In fact, I might be making a new one soon, as this one has had a request from a loved one ;)

 And I want to say a huge thank you to Andrea Miller for having me as part of this wonderful Vintage Kitchen Blog tour!!!

 For lots more Vintage Kitchen Eye Candy, be sure to pop on over to all of the stops along the tour ;) There are lots of amazing Vintage Kitchen projects to see!!!

 Thanks for stopping in today and I hope you all have a very Happy Quilting Weekend!!!

 Linking up this finish to Amanda's and Sarah's and Quilt Story ;)

 Super cute!
 Thank you for the pattern and tutorial.ReplyDelete

 That is so cute!!
 Love the fabrics and your appliquéd letters!ReplyDelete